-Auburn University, Auburn, Alabama (top 10% of schools considered)
+Auburn University (top 7.5% of schools being considered)

 Auburn University, based in Auburn Alabama, was established in 1856.
 In 1872, the school became the first land-grant college in the South.
 Today, the school is home to a nearly 30,000 students, enrolled in more than 140 degree options across 13 colleges and schools.
 Within the university, the College of Human Sciences has the Department of Consumer & Design Sciences (CADS).